ThomasTeklu/Active-Directory-Walkthrough/README.md

 - Internal Configuration
 - Account Management

-# DC and Client Setup
+# Domain Controller and Client Setup

 To set up this Active Directory Environment, we'll need to create two virtual machines: one serving as a domain controller (DC), and one as a client.
 Open up Azure and create a resource group.
 Within the resource group, create a virtual netowrk and a subnet.